wandb/docs/docs/guides/runs/intro.md

 We recommend you specify a project name and a W&B entity when you create a new run.
 W&B creates a new project (if the project does not already exist) within the W&B entity you provide.
 If the project already exists, W&B will store the run in that project.

-For example, the following code snippet initializes a run that is stored in a project called `awesome project` that is scoped with a `wandbee` entity:
+For example, the following code snippet initializes a run that is stored in a project called `awesome project` that is scoped within a `wandbee` entity:

 ```python
 import wandb